rocjs/roc-package-web-app-react/GUIDE.md

 #### Server only

-In your server modules you can read runtime configuration like this:
+In your server modules (for example Koa middlewares) you can read runtime configuration like this:

 ```
 import config from 'config';